Experience & Photograph* Cuba!

 We'll hit the polar tourist spots but we'll also walk the backstreets of La Habana .
 We'll head out west and hit the trails of the verdant valleys of Vinalis.
 On the longer trip, we'll head east and visit Zapata Nacional Parque and the waterfalls of Topes de Collantes.

-We'll explore the history of the Bay of Pigs as we visit Playa Giron and then to the Spanish colonial town of Trinidad.
+We'll explore the history of the Bay of Pigs as we visit Playa Giron and then it's onto the Spanish colonial town of Trinidad.
 We'll see and do things few American ever have.
-And the whole time, Chuck will be helping you to take amazing photographs whether you're using a smart phone or a $6,000 DSL
+And the whole time, Chuck will be helping you to take amazing photographs whether you're using a smart phone or a $6,000 DSL.

 And most important, we'll be helping the Cuban people.

 Each of our guests is required, in fulfillment of the OFAC license we use, to bring a suitcase full of ANYTHING- old clothes, OTC medicines, toys - literally anything to give to our Cuban host families.
 The purpose is to help them and to show Cubans the basic altruism of Americans.

 We'll stay with our Cuban friends and families in each of the cities we visit.
 These are wonderful Cubanos with whom we stay regularly.

 You'll be a part of the Hernandez family in La Habana as we stay in their waterfront casa at the Marina Hemingway!